Jump to:

-Polycarbonate greenhouses are often in comparison to glass.
+Polycarbonate greenhouses are often compared to glass.
 Although both have outstanding benefits, polycarbonate outshines its counterpart in some aspects.
-It also costs less with promising durability, making it more favourable.
+Keep reading to see how it can benefit you!

 1. Better insulation

+Garden greenhouses trap the heat from the sun within the room and allow for the growing season.
+Without heat, they’re pretty much useless.
 Although glass is quick to heat up and cool down, it doesn’t hold heat for long.
 As a result, this can be fatal for plants, such as tropical plants, during the colder months.

 3. Shatter-resistant

-Accidents happen.
-Thus, having a structure with hard plastic roofing and walls is crucial.
-Weather conditions and elements like hail and wind can simply damage glass.
+Strong polycarbonate glazing can reduce the risk in everyday use.
+Accidents happen; having a structure with hard plastic roofing and walls is crucial.
+Weather conditions and elements like hail and wind can easily damage glass.

 4. Low maintenance